The Autopsy of Jane Doe: Reception

-Rotten Tomatoes, a review aggregator, reports an approval rating of 87% based on 103 reviews, with an average rating of 7.02/10.
-The website's critical consensus reads: "The Autopsy of Jane Doe subverts the gruesome expectations triggered by its title to deliver a smart, suggestively creepy thriller that bolsters director André Ovredal's growing reputation."
+Rotten Tomatoes, a review aggregator, reports that 86% of 110 surveyed critics gave the film a positive review; the average rating is 7/10.
+The website's critical consensus reads: "The Autopsy of Jane Doe subverts the gruesome expectations triggered by its title to deliver a smart, suggestively creepy thriller that bolsters director André Øvredal's growing reputation."
 Metacritic gave it a weighted average score of 65 out of 100, based on 20 critics, indicating "generally favorable reviews".

-Dennis Harvey of Variety called it a "taut, yet often slyly funny scarefest", though he said the climax is unfulfilling.
+Dennis Harvey of Variety called it a "taut, yet often slyly funny scarefest", though he said the climax was unfulfilling.
 Though he praised the acting, Stephen Dalton of The Hollywood Reporter called the film an "unsatisfactory compromise" of art-house and exploitation film.
 Richard Whittaker of The Austin Chronicle wrote that Øvredal "constructs a sinister claustrophobia", then "elegantly and disturbingly unwraps the enigma".
 Joe Lipsett of Bloody Disgusting rated it 5/5 stars and wrote, "Øvredal masterfully balances the requisite gore with some well-earned jump scares and a foreboding sense of doom."
 Writing at Dread Central, Ari Drew described it as "mostly effective".
 Drew complimented the acting but criticized the film's exposition and scripting near the end.

-Writer Stephen King and comedian Michael Legge have both spoken in favor of the film.
+Writer Stephen King spoke in favor of the film.
+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.